E-An Zen: Career

 Research fellow at Woods Hole Oceanographic Institution, 1955–56; and a research associate, 1956–58.
 From 1958 to 1959 he was a visiting assistant professor at the University of North Carolina.
 Geologist with the U.S. Geological Survey from 1959 to 1980, and a Research geologist, 1980–89.
 Visiting associate professor at the California Institute of Technology, 1962; Crosby Visiting Professor, Massachusetts Institute of Technology, 1973; Harry Hess Senior Visiting Fellow, Princeton University, 1981; and Visiting Fellow, Australian National University, 1991.

-Zen has worked primarily in the northern Appalachians, especially on paleogeographic reconstructions and the origins of exotic terranes in New England.
-John McPhee once remarked that Zen "is approximately as exotic as the rock he studies."
+Zen worked primarily in the northern Appalachians, especially on paleogeographic reconstructions and the origins of exotic terranes in New England.
+John McPhee once remarked that Zen was "approximately as exotic as the rock he studies."

 Awards

-He has received the Arthur L. Day Medal, Geological Society of America, 1986; Roebling Medal, Mineralogical Society of America, 1991; John Coke Medal, Geological Society of London, 1992; and the Distinguished Service Medal, U.S. Department of the Interior, 1979.
-He has also been honored for outstanding contributions to public understanding of geology (American Geological Institute, 1994) and with the Thomas Jefferson Medal, Virginia Museum of Natural History, 1995.
+He received the Arthur L. Day Medal, Geological Society of America, 1986; Roebling Medal, Mineralogical Society of America, 1991; John Coke Medal, Geological Society of London, 1992; and the Distinguished Service Medal, U.S. Department of the Interior, 1979.
+He was also honored for outstanding contributions to public understanding of geology (American Geological Institute, 1994) and with the Thomas Jefferson Medal, Virginia Museum of Natural History, 1995.